hydraulic-software/conveyor/guidebook/docs/tutorial/8-explore-the-integration.md

 The config is defined using a superset of JSON called [HOCON](../configs/hocon-spec.md) with a few [Conveyor-specific extensions](../configs/hocon-extensions.md).
 It will look roughly like this:

-!!! tip
-    Click the + icons to learn more about each part.

 ```javascript title="conveyor.conf"
 app {
   display-name = Template App // (1)!